The seven major chakras

 The first time I was told that I have energy centers in my body called Chakras, I laughed out loud.

-Each chakra takes in energy from the environment and converts it into something usable called prana–the Sanskrit name for subtle energy.
-They send that energy to various parts of your body, and also release stale and stagnant energy back out to the environment.
+Each chakra takes in energy from the environment and converts it into something usable called prana–the Sanskrit name for subtle energy–and then sends that energy to various parts of your body, and also release stale and stagnant energy back out to the environment.

 Here’s an overview of the 7 major chakras and their specific function.